-3. Velocity Control - In this mode, you establish a direction and begin continuous operation.
+Velocity Control - In this mode, you establish a direction and begin continuous operation.
 The maximum speed and acceleration are based on the current profile instruction and can be changed.
-For example, the following instruction starts the servo turning clockwise at its current maximum speed and acceleration.
-The servo continues to turn until the MultiPro issues a Stop Servo instruction or until a Limit or Stop input is activated.
+For example, the following instruction turn servo_1 cw starts the servo turning clockwise at its current maximum speed and acceleration.
+The servo continues to turn until the MultiPro issues a STOP SERVO instruction or until a Limit or Stop input is activated.